The Trouble with Furries

 Wonder if the spirit left him in the moment of embrace—to never know if he belonged with them.

 Now he is all alone without the wolf.

 Fragment from Anarchy - Strange Tales of Outsiders

 ANIMA - The unconscious or true inner self of an individual; the soul.

 Why furries, you may ask?
-Well, in 2006 I met a guy wearing a fox tail in Phoenix.
-I tried to ask him what it was about and at first he was reluctant to divulge any details.
+Well, in 2006, I met a guy wearing a foxtail in Phoenix.
+I tried to ask him what it was about, and at first he was reluctant to divulge any details.
 Curious, I pressed on.
-After a while, he opened up about the meaning behind the fur from online Meetups and the expense of fur suits to the act of yiffing and the underground.
+After a while, he opened up about the meaning behind the fur, from online meetups and the expense of fur suits to the act of yiffing and the underground.
 On his Myspace page, he was a horse and proud of it.
 He told me he wanted to save up for his own suit because the horse was borrowed.
-And with that suit, how he was going to travel to a fur convention in California to be with others like him.
+And with that suit, he was going to travel to a fur convention in California to be with others like him.
 I was amazed by the lengths he was willing to go to for his singular desire.
-I had never met anyone like him, anyone that saw the world so differently.
+I had never met anyone like him—anyone who saw the world so differently.
 We remained friends during my time in the desert and had lots of interesting conversations.
 Thanks to him, I discovered a fascinating subculture and knew one day I would have to tell a story about it.

 Merging these seemingly separate things together in 2013, I created the world of The Trouble with Furries.
-The problems with the story, Trade, were fixed by the now animalistic motivation of the protagonist Daniel.
-I wanted the wolf he desired to represent the beast within—the caving into of desires of the moment.
-I mean no offense to all the real furries out there as this is dark, erotic fiction.
+The problems with the story, Trade, were fixed by the now animalistic motivation of the protagonist, Daniel.
+I wanted the wolf he desired to represent the beast within—the caving into of the desires of the moment.
+I mean no offense to all the real furries out there, as this is dark, erotic fiction.

 Out of print